Global thermodynamic manifold for conservative control of stochastic systems: Introduction

 \section{Introduction}

-A central question in nonequilibrium thermodynamics concerns the ``price of haste''~\cite{andresen_current_2011}.
-During a quasistatic (or infinite-duration) process where a system remains at equilibrium, thermodynamic quantities like total dissipation depend only on the initial and final states; however, when external driving is fast with respect to internal system dynamics or energy scales are comparable to thermal fluctuations, well-established results from equilibrium thermodynamics no longer apply: instantaneous values of macroscopic observables fundamentally depend on the history of the system, and for microscopic systems like molecular machines, these quantities are stochastic, with protocol-dependent distributions~\cite{seifert_stochastic_2012}.
-These factors present challenges to uncovering universal principles governing many systems of theoretical and practical interest, such as biological molecular motors which operate in the nonequilibrium environment of living cells---often with remarkable speed and efficiency~\cite{brown_theory_2020}.
+A central question in nonequilibrium thermodynamics concerns the ``price of haste''~\cite{andresenCurrentTrendsFinitetime2011}.
+For quasistatic (infinitely slow) processes, thermodynamic systems remain at equilibrium, rendering total dissipation independent of driving protocol.
+However, for processes occurring in finite time, established results from equilibrium thermodynamics no longer apply: instantaneous values of macroscopic observables fundamentally depend on the driving history.
+For mesoscopic systems where the relevant energy scales are comparable to thermal fluctuations, these quantities are stochastic, exhibiting protocol-dependent distributions~\cite{seifertStochasticThermodynamicsFluctuation2012}.

-Optimal control theory is one framework for navigating the complexity of nonequilibrium statistical physics: given a cost function and boundary conditions, optimization selects a set of privileged paths from the uncountable infinity of thermodynamically distinct paths in control-parameter space.
-The excess work---the extra energy required to drive a process in finite time---is a commonly studied cost function~\cite{blaber_optimal_2022}.
-Minimum-work protocols (MWPs) minimize the ensemble average of the excess work.
+These factors pose challenges to uncovering universal principles governing systems of theoretical and practical interest like biological molecular motors operating in the nonequilibrium environment of living cells---often with remarkable speed and efficiency~\cite{brownTheoryNonequilibriumFree2020}.
+Optimal control theory is one framework for navigating the complexity of nonequilibrium statistical physics: given a cost function and boundary conditions, optimization selects a set of privileged paths from the uncountable infinity of thermodynamically distinct paths in control-parameter space~\cite{blaberOptimalControlStochastic2023, guery-odelin_driving_2023}.

-Although analytic solutions exist for some simple systems~\cite{esposito_finite_2010,zhong_limited-control_2022,schmiedl_optimal_2007}, the general problem is intractable.
-Reformulating the optimal-control problem as a system of Hamiltonian equations allows for the application of numerical methods for ordinary differential equations~\cite{zhong_limited-control_2022}; however, computation rapidly becomes prohibitively expensive for large systems, high-dimensional control vectors, or systems driven near a critical point.
-Ongoing efforts to address these challenges include methods employing machine learning~\cite{yan_learning_2022}.
+Minimum-work protocols (MWPs) minimize the ensemble average of the excess work, the extra energy required to drive a process in finite time.
+Although MWPs have been analytically derived for some simple systems~\cite{schmiedlOptimalFinitetimeProcesses2007, gomez-marin_optimal_2008, espositoFiniteTimeThermodynamics2010, aurell_refined_2012, plata_optimal_2019, zhongLimitedcontrolOptimalProtocols2022}, the problem is typically intractable.
+Reformulating the optimal-control problem as a system of Hamiltonian equations allows for the application of numerical methods for ordinary differential equations~\cite{zhongLimitedcontrolOptimalProtocols2022}; however, computation rapidly becomes prohibitively expensive for large systems, high-dimensional control vectors, or systems driven near a critical point.
+Ongoing efforts to address these challenges include methods employing machine learning~\cite{yanLearningNonequilibriumControl2022, engelOptimalControlNonequilibrium2023a}.